-Another way to decrease what you to discard is to compost.
+Another way to decrease what you discard is to compost.
 Composting is definitely not a case of garbage in, garbage out.
 Your garbage going in will magically transform into rich organic fertilizer that you put in your garden to help it thrive.
 Your healthiest and cheapest way to fertilize a garden is to make your own organic compound by composting.
 Even if your property only has shrubbery and not a garden, homemade compost has many benefits.

 Making good compost is amazingly simple.